 "As a school, you take teachers’ workload into consideration and show concern for their welfare."
 (Ofsted)

-The St Margaret’s Church of England Academy Sixth Form Citizenship Programme has been growing year-on-year over the past decade.
-Since joining forces with Liverpool John Moores University, the incentive of a Gold Citizenship Award has taken more significance and the students in the Sixth Form consistently strive for excellence.
+The St Margaret’s Church of England Academy Sixth Form Citizenship Programme is a very important part of our Sixth form experience.
+Our partnership with Liverpool John Moores University, who have provided the incentive of a Gold Citizenship Award, has brought a real significance to full participation in the programme and the students in the Sixth Form consistently strive for excellence.

-In May 2016, we were proud to present a record 100 of our Year 13 leavers with the Liverpool John Moores University Gold Citizenship Award at our Annual Leavers’ Service.
-We achieved an outstanding 7,000 hours of Citizenship work both in the school and local community.
+In a typical year we will present around 100 of our Year 13 leavers with the Liverpool JMU Gold Citizenship Award at our Annual Leavers’ Service.
+In the past they have achieved annual totals of up to 7,000 hours of Citizenship work both in the school and local community.